Each location is associated with a working hour calendar through the field location.available.

 It is fine to leave theses fields empty, which indicates 24 by 7 availability.
 If the fields are populated, you should populate them consistently.
 You’ll run into strange situations when planning an operation in location A that loads a resource in location B using another calendar.

-The attached example models a warehouse where the manufacturing operations are running on weekdays (Monday through Friday) from 8am till 5pm with a lunch break of an hour.
-The manufacturing site is also not working on Christmas, December 25th.
+The attached example models a warehouse where the replenishment operations are running on weekdays (Monday through Friday) from 8am till 5pm with a lunch break of an hour.
+The warehouse is not working on Christmas, December 25th.